Scalar Perturbations of Charged Dilaton Black Holes: Quasi normal Modes of the Charged Dilaton Black Hole

-Note that the superscript $(n)$ denotes the appropriate number of derivatives of $Q(r_*)$ with respect to $r_*$ evaluated at the maximum of $Q(r_*)$.
-In the case of black hole perturbations where $V(r_*)$ is independent of frequency $\omega$, the quasi normal modes frequencies are given by,
+Note that the superscript $(i)$ denotes the appropriate number of derivatives of $V(r_*)$ with respect to $r_*$ evaluated at the maximum of $V(r_*)$.
+In the case of black hole perturbations where $V(r_*)$ is independent of frequency $\omega_n$, the quasi normal mode frequencies are given by,

 We will represent $\omega = \omega_R - i \omega_I$.
-We calculated the lowest quasi normal modes $\omega(0)$ of these black holes.
-First we change the value of $a$ for $r_- =1$ and $r_+=3$ to observe the behavior with respect to the dilaton coupling as follows:
+We calculated the quasi normal modes $\omega(0)$ corresponding to the lowest mode ($n=0$) of the dilaton charged black holes.
+First, we vary the value of $a$ for $r_- =1$ and $r_+=3$ to observe the behavior with respect to the dilaton coupling as follows:

 The behavior of $ \omega $ vs. $ a$ is given in Figure 1 and 2.
 It is clear that Re $\omega$ increase with $a$ to a stable value.
 On the other hand Im $\omega$ increase up to $a =1$ and then decrease to a stable value as given in the Figure 2.
 It seems $a=1$ has the greatest damping in comparison with other values.
 Also note that oscillations are higher for larger values of $a$.
 There is considerable difference in QNM's in comparison with the Reissner-Nordstrom black hole given for $a=0$.
 In contrast, for gravitational perturbations, not much of a difference was observed between the values for Reissner-Nordstrom and the other stringy black holes \cite{kon5}.